anandcsingh/rankproof/README.md

 # Welcome to RankProof

 My submission for Mina Protocol's zkIgnite Cohort 1.
-RankProof is a platform for managing digital certifications for Martial Artists worldwide built on Mina Protocol using snarkyjs and Zero Knowledge Proofs.
+RankProof is a platform for managing digital certifications for Martial Artists built on Mina Protocol using snarkyjs and Zero Knowledge Proofs.

 ## Main components